nathi3712/BMWAuctionPricingChallenge/README.md

 Table of Contents:

 Installations
 Reason for the project
 File Descriptions
 Results
 Acknowledgements

-Installation
+Installation:

 All libraries available on Anaconda distribution of python.

-Reason for the project
+Reason for the project:

 In this project I use the BMW Car Pricing challenge dataset that I found on Kaggle to help get a better idea on what influences price by looking at: